KansaiUser/MLFlow_Practice/Example1/Readme.md

 ```
 mlflow models serve --model-uri runs:/5c26f4ae1a284ccfa36e1f4017a361e4/log_reg_model -p 1235
 ```
+This command will create a new conda environemnt before hosting the model in a local server.
 Once you do that you can start running the cells of the notebook.